Worldwide (song): Reception

 Markos Papadatos of Digital Journal praised the acoustic version of "Worldwide".
 He stated, "This version of 'Worldwide' deserves to be enjoyed for its honesty, beauty, and authenticity.
 Papadatos also complimented their harmonies for its "soaring" and "simply divine" sound.

 Music video

-The music video for "Worldwide" was released on June 17, 2011 via VEVO.
+The music video for "Worldwide" was released on June 17, 2011, via VEVO.
 The music video was directed by Scott Fellows and includes actress Katelyn Tarver who also appears on the Big Time Rush TV series as "Jo Taylor".
-Clips of the video were featured in the Big Time Rush episode "Big Time Break Up".
+Clips of the video were featured in the Big Time Rush episode "Big Time Break-Up".
+The video was filmed at an airport, which the group had rented out.
+Their all-white outfits in the video pay homage to the Backstreet Boys in reference to their hit song "I Want It That Way".

-Commercial performance
+Chart performance

 The single peaked at number 3 on the Billboard Kid Digital Song Sales chart lasting 27 weeks and reached the 2011 Billboard Year-End Kid Digital Song Sales chart at number 16.
 In Germany, the song peaked at number 81 and lasted 2 weeks on chart.
 The song has sold over a million digital downloads as of 2011.
 The song was certified gold by RIAA in November 2022.